celestiaorg/orchestrator-relayer/docs/architecture/adr-001-initial-QGB-p2p-network.md

 Using the above approach will give us the following limitations:

 - Consumers will have to know when to query the network:
-  - This won't be a big of an issue since we can define a delay to start querying: the time when the attestation request was created in the state machine + a few minutes
+  - This won't be an issue since we can define a delay to start querying: the time when the attestation request was created in the state machine + a few minutes
 - We will need to handle republishing the signature indexes periodically.
 This is because the DHT has a delay of 48 hours before it deletes the values put on it.

 ### Options 2: DHT alone

 Instead of using bitswap along with the DHT, we could use only the DHT to keep the signatures as values.

-This will have the same limitations of option 1.
+This will have the same limitations as option 1.
 However, these shouldn't be an issue with our use case.

 Also, it won't be much of a difference between using the DHT as an indexing mechanism, in terms of storage as the structs are almost similar.